nuxt/website-v2/content/en/blog/build-dev-to-clone-with-nuxt-new-fetch.md

 ### Dependencies

-To keep front-end app fast and simple we will use only two dependencies, both from Vue.js core members:
+To keep the frontend app fast and simple we will use only two dependencies, both from Vue.js core members:

 - [vue-observe-visibility](https://github.com/Akryum/vue-observe-visibility) by [Guillaume Chau](https://twitter.com/Akryum), for effective detecting elements in viewport with IntersectionObserver and trigger lazy loading.
 Only 1.6kB gzipped
 - [vue-content-placeholders](https://github.com/michalsnik/vue-content-placeholders) by [Michał Sajnóg](https://twitter.com/michalsnik), for showing nicely animated placeholders for UI elements while content is fetching.
 Only 650B gzipped.